shyrodgau/imbraw2dng/README.md

 ## Get Started

-If you use android, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) with your android device in the ImB Wifi.
+If you use **android**, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) with your android device in the ImB Wifi.

-If you prefer using it in the browser on your PC or smartphone, there are the choices:
+If you prefer using it in the **browser** on your PC or smartphone, there are the choices:

 - use the [`IMBAPP.HTM`](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) and/or [historic `IMBRAW2DNG.HTML`](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html)
 directly from the internet or copy them anywhere you like on your harddisk or memory.
-(**All data will stay inside your browser!**)
+(All data will stay inside your browser!)
 In this case, you need to transfer the files from ImB or access the MicroSD via USB, adapter, original ImB App or whatsoever.

 - <a name="browsing-on-the-imback">  </a>when you copy that file directly onto the MicroSD into the `IMBACK` folder ([How do I do that?](#how-do-i-copy-html-files-to-the-microsd)), you can directly combine download and conversion to DNG: (videos and JPG can also be downloaded)
 `http://192.168.1.254/IMBACK/IMBAPP.HTM` (newer, also allows to set the clock time, record video or take pictures!)
-**The device where you open the page needs to be in the ImB Wifi.**
+The device where you open the page needs to be in the ImB Wifi.

-If you like to use the command line, you can use the [imbraw2dng.js](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.js) with node.js.
+If you like to use the **command line**, you can use the [imbraw2dng.js](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.js) with node.js.
 It can also access the ImB if you are in the device Wifi.
 [Command line help](#command-line-using-nodejs)